PATH Study FAQs for Researchers

 What are special collection studies?

 Wave 4.5 was a special data collection that occurred between Wave 4 and Wave 5.
+Data collection began in December 2017 and ended in December 2018.
 Data were collected from PATH Study youth participants who were aged 12 to 17 years old at the time of Wave 4.5.

 Wave 5.5 was a special data collection that occurred between Wave 5 and Wave 6.
+Data collection began in December 2019 and ended in December 2020.
 Data were collected from PATH Study youth participants who were aged 13 to 17 years old and adult participants who were aged 18 and 19 years old at the time of Wave 5.5.

 Data collection for Wave 5.5 was temporarily suspended on March 17, 2020, to prevent the spread of COVID-19 among participants and interviewers, and to comply with local and state restrictions.